 Generally, there isn’t a limit to how much you can borrow

 You can typically borrow the total cost of attendance with most private student loan lenders.
 Be sure you know this number ahead of time so you can be exact with your request.
 If you can’t borrow what you need from one lender, you may need to take out more than one private student loan.
 Or you can consider taking out a Direct PLUS Loan and use a private student loan to help fill the gap.

 Private student loans do require your finances to be in order to get the best deal.
-They also offer less flexibility when it comes to repayment than federal student loans.
+They also offer less flexibility than federal student loans when it comes to repayment.

-If you want the student loan to truly save you money, you need good credit to qualify.
+If you want the student loan to truly save you money, you need good credit to qualify for good loan terms.
 You can get a cosigner if you don’t have good credit, but that cosigner is 100% responsible for the loan if you don’t pay.
 This can put someone in an uncomfortable position.
 If you’re going to request a cosigner, you need to have an income in place to pay each month as soon as the loan is disbursed.

 Private student loans generally don’t offer alternative repayment plans, deferment or forbearance, nor do they have forgiveness programs.
 Even in death, some private student loans can’t be discharged — but federal student loans can be.

 It depends on the lender if you’ll have access to any of these borrower protections.
 Understanding this sacrifice is important if you choose a private student loan over a federal student loan.

 Private vs. federal student loans: Which loan is better?